-Many people consider that the Christmas season doesn’t really begin until 22nd December, when every television in the nation is tuned in to hear the winners, which are sung out by students at Colegio de Madrid, San Ildefonso.
+Many people consider that the Christmas season doesn’t really begin until 22nd December, when every television in the nation is tuned in to hear the winners, which are sung out by students at Colegio de Madrid, San Ildefonso in La Latina.

 Christmas Sweets || Dulces de Navidad

 You’ll notice in markets, supermarkets and literally any social function you attend this December that sweets play a big role throughout the Christmas season.
 These sweet treats seem to be ever present this time of year – day and night, and especially after the big family meals when served with cava.
 Those with nut allergies beware though, as they nearly all include almonds!
 Here are the most popular ones to look out for and make sure to taste this season!